RuanCosta-Jitterbit/webappsnap/README.md

 : Show values used.

 `--full`
-: Also snap the full dashboard beyond the specified viewport (`SNAP_IMG_WIDTH` x `SNAP_IMG_HEIGHT`).
+: Also snap the full page beyond the specified viewport (`SNAP_IMG_WIDTH` x `SNAP_IMG_HEIGHT`).

 ## Tips

 ### Changing selectors (IDs of UI elements)

-Because of the high rate of change of the test subject (PMM), there is a lot of logging to show what is happening and what is being snapped.
+Because apps are built with to different standards, there is a lot of logging to show what is happening and what is being snapped.

-The logs will show when something has changed in PMM by a timeout when trying to locate a selector.

-You should then load the target PMM instance in a browser, navigate to the page in question and activate your browser's development tools.
+For example, if the logs will show a timeout when trying to locate a selector that doesn't exist, you should load the app in a browser, navigate to the page in question and activate your browser's development tools.

-These contain an option to select an element to find its selector and compare it with that defined in the `dashboards-pmmX.json` file.
+These contain an option to select an element to find its selector and compare it with that defined in the `pages.json` file.

 Where possible, use keyboard shortcuts to interact with the UI rather than hunting for selectors (use `press` instead of `click`).
-(On PMM, press `h` to see Grafana's built-in keyboard shortcuts.)

 Ask developers to allocate static names to frequently used elements.
-(This is already done occasionally with the `data-qa` ID, some of which are used by this tool.)

 ### Multiple runs

-Snap filenames are intended for the [PMM technical documentation].

-By default the filenames don't include a sequence number prefix.
+By default, image filenames don't include a sequence number prefix.

 When debugging or testing this tool, edit `run.sh` and set `SNAP_IMG_SEQ=true`.

-This means the images are listed in order of snapping, making it easier to track which part of the `dashboards-pmmX.json` specification file is responsible for each snap.
+This will create images numbered by their order in the app's `pages.json` specification file.

 You can also use the `SNAP_IMG_PFX` and `SNAP_IMG_DIR` environment variables in `run.sh` to separate runs of the tool.

 ### Login problems

-The default administrator credentials for PMM are `admin`/`admin`.

-If different, set the PMM admin credentials (on the command line or in `run.sh`) with the variables `SNAP_USER` and `SNAP_PASS`.
+You can set login credentials (on the command line or in `run.sh`) with the variables `SNAP_USER` and `SNAP_PASS`.

-The tool assumes the presence of a 'Skip' button which is displayed on new PMM installations using the default credentials.

 ## How it works

-`main.js` loops through entries in the defined dashboards configuration file (default `./cfg/dashboards-pmm2.json`), processing each dashboard, its operations and steps, one by one.
+`main.js` loops through entries in the defined pages configuration file (default `./cfg/pages.json`), processing each page, its operations and steps, one by one.

-The basic structure of a dashboards configuration file is:
+The basic structure of a pages configuration file is:

 ```
-One or more dashboards
+One or more pages
   Zero or more operations
     One or more steps
 ```

-- A dashboard can be specified more than once.
-This is useful if the same dashboard needs to be snapped with a different sized browser window, or there are individual components (e.g. menus, buttons, specific panels) to be snapped separately as well as the whole window.
+- A page can be specified more than once.
+This is useful if the same page needs to be snapped with a different sized browser window, or there are individual components (e.g. menus, buttons, specific panels) to be snapped separately as well as the whole window.

 - You can specify one or more operations to define what should happen prior to a snap.
-For example, you can hover over something to reveal a tooltip, select an item in a list, enter text into a field, or go through the step-by-step process of adding, editing and deleting something (as done for the PMM inventory entry).
+For example, you can hover over something to reveal a tooltip, select an item in a list, enter text into a field, or go through the step-by-step process of adding, editing and deleting something.
 You can snap the whole window or an HTML element as specified by its CSS selector.

 - An operation is a group of steps.
 Except for 'wait', a selector specifies the CSS selector to move to, click on, enter text into, blur (to obscure it), or snap.
 A step's type is one of: